A Responsible Retailer

 Supporting our communities

-Iceland has a presence in over 780 communities throughout the UK, typically on the high street.
+Iceland has a presence in over 860 communities throughout the UK, typically on the high street.
 During our financial year to March 2010 we opened more than 70 new stores, 50 of which were converted from redundant Woolworths outlets.
 This not only created more than 2,500 new jobs, but also played a major part in helping to regenerate high streets and communities throughout the country.
-In the two subsequent financial years we added a further 29 net new stores and created more than 2,000 additional jobs.
-During 2012/13 we will open 36 new stores, creating around 1,000 more new jobs, and plan to open an even higher number next year as we continue to expand our store estate across the UK.
+In the five subsequent financial years we added a further 133 net new stores and created more than 4,500 additional jobs.

 We aim to create a real family atmosphere in our stores, with a commitment to helpful, friendly service that extends into our customers’ homes through our unique home delivery service.
 This is especially valued by families without access to a car for shopping, and by the elderly.

-In 2005 Iceland adopted the Alder Hey Children’s Hospital Imagine Appeal as its principal charity, and raised £3 million for this excellent cause over the next four years.
+In 2005 Iceland adopted the Alder Hey Children’s Hospital as its principal charity, and raised £3 million for this excellent cause over the next four years.

 In 2010, to mark the 40th anniversary of Iceland, we established the Iceland Foods Charitable Foundation to put even greater impetus behind our fundraising initiatives, and to allow a more flexible approach in the allocation of our support to deserving causes.